andarino/SpringNews/README.md

 # SpringNews
-A news portal made with spring thymeleaf
+A news portal made in Primavera boot and Thymeleaf